Krishna12317/analytics-dashboard/README.md

   - ajayap@mapupa.ai
   - divyanshs@mapup.ai
 - Finally, please fill out the google form that you received via email to submit the assessment for review before 2024-06-16 11:59 PM.

+# React + TypeScript + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+# Analytics Dashboad for EV Population Dataset

+This project is a frontend dashboard that visualizes key insights about EV Population dataset, built using React, TypeScript, and other libraries.